mirumee/ariadne-website/docs/resolvers.md

     return "Hello!"
 ```

-`@query.field` decorator is non-wrapping - it simply registers a given function as a resolver for specified field and then returns it as it is.
+The `@query.field` decorator is non-wrapping - it simply registers a given function as a resolver for the specified field and then returns it as it is.
 This makes it easy to test or reuse resolver functions between different types or even APIs:

 ```python
 user = ObjectType("User")